 How about a Halloween racism check -- do any of the following four images strike you as a racist way for a white person to celebrate Halloween?
 If so, would you make an effort to point that out to such white celebrants?

 Each of these images includes white people celebrating Halloween by connecting with other races.
 Or rather, with their own ideas of other races.
 Of course, the photo with the Obama pumpkin would seem entirely non-racist to most Americans [edit: and I would say that I agree].
 That's because it's the only one where white people aren't dressed up as people of other races.

 So among the other three photos above of various white folks in racial drag, is any one of them more racist than the other two (assuming you think that any of them are racist)?

-I would bet that for most white Americans, the image of the three blackened white boys seems the most wrong.
+I would bet that for most white Americans, the image of the three blackened white boys seems most immediately wrong.
 And for some, the only one that's wrong.
 That one is pretty widely recognizable as an example of the old-fashioned, denigrated entertainment practice of "blackface."
 That thing that got Ted Danson in trouble back in the day, during . . . what was it?

-Oh right, a roast, for Whoopi Goldberg:
+Oh right, a celebrity roast, for Whoopi Goldberg: